 Meet The Teacher!

-Amanda Simensky – Amanda is excited to begin teaching your students!
-She has been a violin teacher to young children for many years, and is entering her fourth year as a full time faculty member at Music Kids, teaching at several schools in the area.
+Amanda Huchla – Amanda is excited to begin teaching your students!
+She has been a violin teacher to young children for many years, and is entering her fifth year as a full time faculty member at Music Kids, teaching at several schools in the area.
 Amanda holds degrees in violin from Susquehanna University and Miami University (OH).
 She has also completed Suzuki violin teacher training courses.
 She is a member of the Columbia Orchestra, and enjoys reading, trying out new recipes, and spending time with family.